Bone scintigraphy in the diagnosis of prosthesis loosening

 If scintigraphy were performed during this period, there would be a high risk of:

-• False-positive findings: Normal healing or remodeling processes are incorrectly interpreted as loosening.
+• False-positive findings: One interprets normal healing or remodeling processes mistakenly as loosening.

-• Unnecessary interventions: Based on a false diagnosis, unnecessary revision surgeries could be performed.
+• Unnecessary procedures: Based on an erroneous diagnosis, unnecessary revision procedures could be performed.

 Example:

-A patient has mild pain 10 months after hip replacement implantation.
-A scintigraphy shows enrichment.
-Without considering the healing process, loosening could be incorrectly assumed – however, the finding is completely normal for this phase.
+A patient has 10 months after hip-TEP implantation mild pain.
+A scintigraphy shows an accumulation.
+Without consideration of the healing course a loosening could mistakenly be assumed – however the finding for this phase is completely normal.

 3. Time point after 1.5 years - why this period?